fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/federal_obligations.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Agency Profile
+# Federal Obligations [/api/v2/federal_obligations/]

-These endpoints are used to power USAspending.gov's agency profile pages.
+This endpoint is used to power USAspending.gov's agency profile pages.
 This data can be used to better understand the different ways that a specific agency spends money.

-## Federal Accounts [/api/v2/federal_obligations/{?fiscal_year,funding_agency_id,limit,page}]
+## Get amount obligated to federal accounts [GET /api/v2/federal_obligations/{?fiscal_year,funding_agency_id,limit,page}]

 This endpoint returns the amount that the specific agency has obligated to various federal accounts in a given fiscal year.